totheinfinity42/satprime/README.md

 ## Satellite Application Performance Optimization Code

-The optimization framework operates through a coordinated multi-phase pipeline, implemented across modules under `satecode/`.

- - A static initialization preloader is injected into the execution artifact, constructing a transitive dependency closure and materializing it within the host process prior to application entry, thereby collapsing cold-path latency.
-    - Core logic resides in `agent.py` and `runtime.py`.
- - A state-preserving suspension mechanism captures the live process image at a well-defined synchronization barrier, persisting the memory-resident representation for subsequent warm-path restoration.
-    - Core logic resides in `monitor.py`.
- - An access-trace profiler instruments the artifact's initialization sequence, partitioning the file corpus into a latency-critical foreground tier and a deferrable background tier based on temporal proximity to launch completion.
-    - Core logic resides in `monitor.py`.
- - A stratified artifact compiler consumes the tiered partitioning and emits a self-describing linearized image with an embedded heat boundary, allowing an external pre-warmer to stage critical blocks into the page cache before the runtime engine is invoked.
-    - Core logic resides in `runtime.py` and `codegen.py`.
-- Auxiliary tooling
+SatePrime implements a performance optimization framework for containerized satellite applications through two phases, located in the `satecode/` directory.
+It follows a profile–synthesize–recover design that moves complex, non-real-time analysis to the ground and enables fast recovery onboard.

+The Ground-Side Construction Phase, deployed on the ground, generates an optimized and recoverable container image for a given application.
+It first performs application-state profiling: an injected entrypoint wrapper statically analyzes the application's imports, preloads all dependencies, and suspends itself at a stable recovery point after dependency loading and before input-specific computation, at which point the reusable process state is captured through process checkpointing (Step 1).
+It then performs boot-and-recovery access profiling by replaying the recovery process with I/O tracing to derive the file access order along the startup path, partitioning files into a startup-critical foreground tier and a deferrable background tier (Step 2).
+Finally, it performs recoverable image synthesis: the original root file system is merged with the captured state and relaid out in access order, then packed into a read-only EROFS image with an embedded heat boundary (Step 3).
+The main implementation is provided in the files `agent.py`, `runtime.py`, and `monitor.py`.

+The Satellite-Side Execution Phase, residing in the satellite system, restores and runs the application from the optimized image instead of starting from scratch.
+Once the computing payload is powered on, it prefetches the heat-boundary bytes of the image to warm the page cache during system startup, then restores the application from the recovery point and resumes execution directly (Step 4).
+In addition, it integrates a reliability fallback mechanism that checks recovery before, during, and after restoration and automatically reverts to the original cold-start path in case of recovery failures (Step 5).
+The main implementation is provided in the file `codegen.py`.

+Other code
-    - A CLI entry point exposing the above stages as composable subcommands. (`cli.py`)
+ - We provide a command-line entry point that exposes the above stages as composable subcommands (`patch`, `snapshot`, `record`, `build`, `emit`). (`cli.py` and `__main__.py`)
+ - We provide shared configuration for image labels, environment keys, and file paths used across the pipeline. (`config.py`)

 ## Deployment